pharanbrush/animators_gif_enjoyer/test/TEST.md

   - [ ] Play button reacts to play/pause state.
   - [ ] Click on the playing slider to stop playing.
   - [ ] Scroll on the slider to move up and down
+    - [ ] Should pull the playback when in play mode.
   - [ ] Keyboard shortcuts
     - [ ] `,` and `.`
     - [ ] `left arrow` and `right arrow`